yangyanzhan/code-camp/README.md

 and there is no digit 4 in a and b.
 ```

-* This may seem difficult at first glance.
-Maybe one can iterate through 1 to n - 1, and check each possible pairs until the pair with desired properties is found.
+* This may seem difficult at the first glance.
+Maybe one can iterate through 1 to n - 1, and check each possible pair until the pair with the desired properties is found.
 However, this solution requires **O(n)** :-1: time complexity which is too slow for this problem.
 Actually, there's a **O(1)** :+1: solution for this problem.
 Can you think of the correct solution?

 * It turns out that the **O(1)** :+1: solution is quite simple and intuitive.
 Just follow these steps:
    * Replace all the digit 4 with digit 3, so this is number a.
    * And replace all the digit 4 with digit 1, then we get number b.
    It's just that simple!

 * Algorithmic problems sometimes may seem daunting and unapproachable.
-However, once you have understood the underlying logic for the solution.
-It will become clear and simple, just like the above example.
+However, once you have understood the underlying logic for the solution, it will become clear and simple, just like the above example.
 So just feel free to solve algorithmic problems.
 It's a wonderful experience.

 As [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) has once said: